Table of Contents

 - A single photovoltaic installation

-Consumption does not need to be measured directly: it is deduced by calculation from the values of the other two meters (Consumption = Production + Withdrawal or - Injection).
+Consumption does not need to be measured directly: it is deduced by calculation from the values of the two other meters (Consumption = Production + Withdrawal or - Injection).

-Cloud Gateway variant with LAN router (or 4G)
+Cloud Gateway variant with LAN (or 4G) router

 3. Optimization of self-consumption

-Climkit's optimization system allows increasing the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.
+The Climkit optimization system allows increasing the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.

-Devices (water heaters, heat pumps, radiators, pool pumps etc.) are controlled via a relay.
+Devices (water heaters, heat pumps, radiators, pool pumps, etc.) are controlled via a relay.
 It is also possible to control certain charging stations for electric vehicles (via Wifi or Ethernet).

-Climkit offer
+Climkit Offer

 Here are the additional products to enable self-consumption optimization: